Reliable Reasoning Beyond Natural Language: Experiments Results

-The algorithmic instructions problems in the NLR dataset are designed to evaluate the ability of LLMs to implement the algorithm described in the problem statement to track and update the states of a world model.
-Similar to the Navigate task, these problems provide a deterministic set of instructions for updating the given initial state of the world, leading to a guaranteed feasible end state.
-Thus, in solving these problems, the LLMs are not required to make decisions about the choice or order of actions.
-However, in contrast to the Navigate task, where the problems are systematically generated instances of the same task, each problem in the NLR dataset defines a new task with unique rules and reasoning.

-As shown in Figure 3.3, GPT4 solved 66.7\% of the problems with the integration of Prolog, a significant improvement compared to the 8\% success rate achieved by the model when solving these problems using text only.
-When tasked to solve the problems end-to-end, the models struggle to accurately store and retrieve the intermediate states, which are typically lists of length 10, often omit numbers when rewriting the updated list, fail to consider all of the conditionals in the given algorithm when updating a state, or fail to apply the algorithm for the correct number of steps.
+\paragraph*{(iii) Algorithmic Games} As shown in Figure \ref{fig:nlr}, GPT-4 solved 66.7\% of the problems with the integration of Prolog, a significant improvement compared to the 8\% success rate achieved by the model when solving these problems using text only.
+When tasked to solve the problems end-to-end, the models struggle to accurately store and retrieve the intermediate states, which are typically lists of length 10, often omitting numbers when rewriting the updated list, failing to consider all of the conditionals in the given algorithm during updates, or applying the algorithm for the incorrect number of steps.

-Figure 4 illustrates the correlation between the model's robustness, accuracy, and the reasoning required to map the information encoded by the problem statements into Prolog code.
-Despite notable improvement over the text-only baseline in solving algorithmic instructions problems, our model is least stable in solving this category, both in terms of accuracy and average number of inference attempts made before the model generated a valid code.
-This is anticipated as these tasks mainly involve modifying a game state, which does not necessitate deductive reasoning, rendering Prolog's reasoning engine less beneficial, and placing more load on the LLM to write the logical code that initializes and updates a data structure that represents the world model.
+While offloading to Prolog helped, Figure \ref{fig:robustness} shows this category had the lowest robustness and required the most attempts to generate valid code.
+This is anticipated, as these tasks require the LLM to correctly implement the data structure for initializing and updating a world model, a complex code-generation task.
+Thus, faithfully translating the game’s rules into a valid program placed a higher load on the LLM’s code-generation and implicit reasoning abilities.